DanaeMirel/Shiny-apps/README.md

 4. **Customizable plot** - Customize the size of the points, the color of the points, the plot title, axis labels, etc.
 This app uses the `colourpicker` package to let you select any color in your plot, as well as somme special `shinyWidgets`.
+The second panel allows the user to explore the data frame using the interactive package `TD` and some customized function from CSS.